pauljoohyunkim/aes128/README.md

 # aes128
 ## This repository is archived now!!!

-## Warning: DO NOT IMPLEMENT OR WRITE ANY CRYPTOGRAPHY FUNCTIONS YOURSELF FOR PRODUCTION.
+## Warning: DO NOT IMPLEMENT OR WRITE ANY CRYPTOGRAPHY FUNCTIONS YOURSELF FOR PRODUCTION UNLESS YOU KNOW WHAT YOU ARE DOING!

 ## Sample implementations of AES-128 encryption